mspnp/aks-baseline/docs/deploy/11-validation.md

 ## Validate Azure Policy

-Built-in as well as custom policies are applied to the cluster as part of the [cluster deployment step](./06-aks-cluster.md) to ensure that workloads deployed to the cluster comply with the team's governance rules.
-Azure Policy assignments with effect [`audit`](https://learn.microsoft.com/azure/governance/policy/concepts/effects#audit) will create a warning in the activity log and show violations in the Azure Policy blade in the portal, providing an aggregated view of the compliance state and the option to identify violating resources.
-Azure Policy assignments with effect [`deny`](https://learn.microsoft.com/azure/governance/policy/concepts/effects#deny) will be enforced with the help of [Gatekeeper's admission controller webhook](https://open-policy-agent.github.io/gatekeeper/website/docs/) by denying API requests that would violate an Azure Policy otherwise.
+Built-in as well as custom policies are applied to the cluster as part of the [cluster deployment step](./06-aks-cluster.md) to ensure that workloads deployed to the cluster comply with the team's governance rules:
+- Azure Policy assignments with the [*audit* effect](https://learn.microsoft.com/azure/governance/policy/concepts/effects#audit) will create a warning in the activity log and show violations in the Azure Policy blade in the portal, providing an aggregated view of the compliance state and the option to identify violating resources.
+- Azure Policy assignments with the [*deny* effect](https://learn.microsoft.com/azure/governance/policy/concepts/effects#deny) will be enforced with the help of [Gatekeeper's admission controller webhook](https://open-policy-agent.github.io/gatekeeper/website/docs/) by denying API requests that would violate an Azure Policy otherwise.

-:bulb: Gatekeeper policies are implemented in the [policy language 'Rego'](https://learn.microsoft.com/azure/governance/policy/concepts/policy-for-kubernetes#policy-language).
+:bulb: Gatekeeper policies are implemented by using the [policy language 'Rego'](https://learn.microsoft.com/azure/governance/policy/concepts/policy-for-kubernetes#policy-language).
 To deploy the policies in this reference architecture with the Azure platform, the Rego specification is Base64-encoded and stored in a field of the Azure Policy resource defined in `nested_K8sCustomIngressTlsHostsHaveDefinedDomainSuffix.bicep`.
 It might be insightful to decode the string with a Base64 decoder of your choice and investigate the declarative implementation.

 ### Steps